florae123/library-server-java/README.md

 * To bind this DB to the java application, open the **Connections** panel, and click **Create Connection**.
 Then select the java library server and click **Connect**.
     ![connect](./images/connect-cloudant.png)

     You do not need to integrate the service credentials of the Cloudant Service instance into your code to access your databases.
-By connecting the service to the cloud foundry application, the app's **VCAP_VARIABLES** will be updated.
-These VCAP_VARIABLES are used in the java code to retrieve the service instance's credentials.
+By connecting the service to the cloud foundry application, the app's environment variables, the **VCAP_SERVICES**, will be updated.
+These VCAP_SERVICES are used in the java code to retrieve the service instance's credentials.

     ![VCAP_VARIABLES](./images/vcap.png)

 * Go back to the **Manage** panel and click **Launch**.
     ![launch](./images/cloudant-launch.png)